JohnDoee/autotorrent/README.rst

 ===========

 Given an input torrent, it will scan your collection for the files in the torrent.
-If all the files are found, a folder with links to all the files will be created.
+If all (or most) the files are found, a folder with links to all the files will be created and the torrent added to rTorrent.

-The idea is to be able to organise your collection as you want to and still be able to seed with the folder structure required by the torrent.
+All you need to do is download the torrents and AutoTorrent plays mix and match to make it possible to seed as much as possible across trackers.

 Install
 -------